manticoresoftware/manticoresearch/manual/english/Security/Authentication_and_authorization.md

 Later cluster operations such as `ALTER CLUSTER ...
 ADD`, `ALTER CLUSTER ...
 DROP`, `ALTER CLUSTER ...
 UPDATE nodes`, and `DELETE CLUSTER` use the stored cluster user, not the current session user.

-> NOTE: Joining a cluster can replace the local authentication data with the donor cluster's authentication data.
+> NOTE: When authentication is enabled, a successful `JOIN CLUSTER` replaces all local authentication data on the joining node with the donor cluster's authentication data.
+If authentication logging is at `info` or higher, Manticore writes the previous local auth data to `searchd.log.auth` as a JSON backup before replacement.
+This backup includes salts and credential hashes, so keep the auth log private and redact it before sharing.
 Make sure the replication user and auth data are consistent across nodes before joining.
+If `JOIN CLUSTER` cannot fetch the donor user, verify the replication user and matching auth data on donor nodes, and check `searchd.log.auth` on the donor nodes for API authentication failures.

 Daemon-to-daemon traffic uses authentication material when authentication is enabled.
 This is handled by Manticore internally and is not a client protocol.